honeybee/honeybee-agavi-cmf-vendor/docs/requirejs.md

 configure it and require the `Main.js` file of the currently displayed Honeybee module.

-Each Honeybee module MAY have a `resources/styles.scss` file that contains very module specific CSS styles.
+Each Honeybee module MAY have a `assets/styles.scss` file that contains very module specific CSS styles.
 That file will be compiled via SASS to a `styles.css` file and is available in the pub directory automatically via the symlinks that are created by the CLI commands.
-The `[ModuleName]/Main.js` and `[ModuleName]/styles.css` files will be automatically included via the `ModuleResourcesResponseFilter` in the HTML page on requests to pages of that module.
+The `[ModuleName]/Main.js` and `[ModuleName]/styles.css` files will be automatically included via the `ModuleAssetsResponseFilter` in the HTML page on requests to pages of that module.

 The `buildconfig.js` file for `r.js` uses the same twig templates as the requirejs section of the master template uses, This allows to change global